qiaoran-abbate/SudokuPuzzleDetector/README.md

-How to Test the SudokuPuzzleDetector Code
+## Steps to Test the SudokuPuzzleDetector:
 1. Install MATLAB and Computer Vision ToolBox plugin
 2. Git clone the SudokuPuzzleDetector Repository
 3. On your machine, navigate to the newly cloned folder